teto/pymptcpanalyzer/docs/source/contributing.rst

 * `Send patches <https://github.com/teto/mptcpanalyzer/pulls>`_ to either fix a bug, improve the documentation or flake8 compliance.

+You should be prepared to run mypy and pycodestyle (successor of pep8) on your code to check for style conformance.

 .. _develop-new-plugins:

 Develop an mptcpanalyzer plugin